tom-malaeasy/Audio2Blender/README.md

 ![Au2Bl banner github](https://github.com/user-attachments/assets/c43726a1-5a7f-4eb3-bfc4-b1c3558c395a)

+⚠️ IMPORTANT!
+Download au2bl.zip from Realease (Audio2Blender 0.1).
+Downloading the zip from the main will not work!

 Audio2Blender Addon allows you to sample any audio source on your computer and send the data in real time to Blender Geometry Nodes.

 You can sample a microphone or any external sound device and obtain float values for animation and simulation.